Sayeed613/Sayeed613/README.md

 - 📫 How to reach me **sayeedahmed90082@gmail.com**

-- 📄 Know about my experiences [https://sayeedahmed08.netlify.app/assets/Resume/My-Resume-Sayeed_Ahmed.pdf](https://sayeedahmed08.netlify.app/assets/Resume/My-Resume-Sayeed_Ahmed.pdf)
+- 📄 Know about my experiences [My Resume](http://127.0.0.1:5500/assets/Resume/SayeedAhmed-Resume.pdf)

 - ⚡ Fun fact **I can solve a Rubik's cube in under two minutes!**